Strategy11/formidable-forms/readme.txt

 * Fix: JavaScript validation was failing to validate for many fields with custom patterns because extra conflicting HTML was sometimes being added to the check.
 * Fix: Field dropdowns are now more accessible and it should be easier to delete and duplicate fields with a screen reader.
 * Fix: Updated form padding on admin page so forms with custom padding don't appear small in the back end.

-= 5.0.04 =
-* New: Custom HTML for errors is now also applied when validating with JavaScript.
-* New: Added a button to quickly save and reload after activating a new plugin from the settings page.
-* New: Added several new filters required to support the new new Formidable surveys add on.

-= 5.0.03 =
-* New: Added an Elementor widget.
-* New: When duplicating fields, most unsaved changes will now duplicate as well.
-* New: Next button label and slider field label previews will now update as soon as the setting is changed in the form builder.
-* New: Slider field previews will now update when the min and max values are updated in the form builder.
-* Fix: The search dropdown was getting cut off on pages with no search results.
-* Fix: When legacy views or visual views are active, both versions were appearing active on the add ons page.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>